This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Gion District in Kyoto

-Gion District / First Visit to Kyoto
+Gion District / Tips for First-Time Visitors to Kyoto

-Gion District / First Visit to Kyoto
+Gion District in the Evening / Tips for First-Time Visitors to Kyoto

 Philosopher’s Path, known as Tetsugaku no Michi, is a delightful path that stretches for about 2 kilometers and meanders along the Lake Biwa Canal.